can't add commons users to private paper

 #6 Updated by Boone Gorges over 3 years ago

 - Status changed from Assigned to Testing Required

 I've rewritten the way the Readers autocomplete box field works, so that it does a full-directory search via AJAX rather than pre-loading users into the browser.
 It's slower, but it's now comprehensive.
 Ready to test on cdev.gc.cuny.edu.

 Implemented as a REST API endpoint, to make it a bit faster than an admin-ajax.php call

-#7 Updated by Samantha Raddatz almost 3 years ago
+#7 Updated by Samantha Raddatz over 3 years ago

 Tested!
 I'm loving the 'searching...' text that comes up to allow for immediate feedback and that it allows the user to search by full name OR user name (samantha raddatz or samradd).